Slice 1Created with Sketch.

 Scope

 This policy applies to all staff, faculty, and volunteers or others working on behalf of the College who have a responsibility in creating a respectful workplace.
 A complaint may be brought by the College, by an employee of the College or student about the conduct of an employee.
-Complaints based on conduct of students are not within the scope of this policy, but addressed by Student affairs under RISD's Code of Student Conduct.
+Complaints based on conduct of students are not within the scope of this policy, but addressed by Student Life under RISD's Code of Student Conduct.

 Definitions